Utah hospital workers rushed to NYC to help with covid in the spring. NYC workers just returned the favor.

 For weeks, Haurylava and her co-workers were running on fumes and precious little sleep.
-She wondered how she and other front line health care workers at New York-Presbyterian Hospital-Columbia would get through.
+She wondered how she and other front-line health- care workers at New York-Presbyterian Hospital-Columbia would get through.

 Then in mid-April, a group of Utah nurses and doctors arrived at her hospital ready for duty, offering desperately needed relief.
 Fred Ashton, a respiratory therapist at Intermountain Healthcare, was among the group who volunteered to come to New York for two weeks to help take care of patients.
 He and Haurylava became fast friends.